balenaltd/handbook/Sick-&-Personal-Leave-Policy.md

 When requesting sick & personal leave [on Calamari](https://github.com/balena-io/balena-io/wiki/Calamari), we request that you leave a comment regarding your absence.
 This is to let us know what’s going on, how long you might be off and if there’s anything we can do to help.
 You can also, however, simply write “sick” or leave blank if you’d prefer not to share.

 If you’re going through a difficult time, are concerned about your ability to work for health reasons, or if you are going to need to be off work for an extended period of time (more than two weeks), you can reach out to a member of teamOS to discuss how best we can accommodate your situation.

+### Conferences, events & training

+In case you would like to attend a conference or event during your working hours, our general approach is:

+* if you are attending to speak about or somehow represent balena, then you can do so during your working hours and we will even pay for you to attend
+* if you are attending to learn about something related to balena, then you can do so during your working hours but you will have to pay your own way (we advise that this should be no more than 5 days per year)
+* if you are attending to learn about something unrelated to balena, then you should take PTO

+In case the event takes half or a full day and as we don't have a specific type of leave to request for attending events that are relevant to your work and learning, please make sure you let the team know that you will be out.
+If unsure, you can discuss with the person who guides your work or ping Alison or Alex regarding the time you need.